Bulat-Ziganshin/magus/README.md

 # Make assembly magic great again!

-Modern optimizing C++ compilers made assembly language almost obsolete.
+Modern optimizing C++ compilers almost entirely displaced assembly languages.
 I don't wrote assembly code for 20 years.
-Neither I see it used anywhere, except in Intel own libraries.
+Neither I see it used anywhere, except for Intel own libraries.

 But C++ optimizers aren't the silver bullet.
 Each time I write high-optimized algorithm, I go through fight against compilers.
 I know from the start an assembler code I want to see, but it's hard to force compiler to generate exactly what I need.
-Modern compilers feel themselves too smart and move code around, allocate registers at their own discretion, and select assembler instructions what they prefer.
+Modern compilers feel themselves so smart and move code around, allocate registers at their own discretion, and select assembler instructions what they prefer.

 Nevertheless, I don't write my own asm code for a few reasons:
 - portability: we have to support various CPU architectures (x86, x64, ARM...), object/library formats, calling conventions and name mangling conventions
-- brevity: it may be function with 50 commands, of those only 20 are in main loop.
+- brevity: a function may have 50 commands, of those only 20 are in main loop.
 Writing assembler commands is boring by itself, and writing all 50 instructions (while our point of interest is only 20 ones) in low-level way is even more boring

 ## Portability